apache/nuttx/configs/olimex-stm32-p407/README.txt

   nsh:

-    This is the NuttShell (NSH) using the NSH startup logic at apps/examples/nsh.
+    This is the NuttShell (NSH) using the NSH startup logic at apps/examples/nsh

     NOTES:

-    1. USB host support for USB FLASH sticks is enbabled.
+    1. USB host support for USB FLASH sticks is enabled.
 See the notes above under "OTGFS Host".

        STATUS: I have seen this work with some FLASH sticks but not with